 Linear Regression-line slope versus Average versus Median.
 In general, the wider the dispersion of the points away from the regression line, the more the numerical average of the y-coordinate-divided-by-the-x-coordinate overstates.
 The narrower the dispersion, the closer the regression-line slope and the numerical average are to each other.
-The median lies between the regression-line slope and the numerical average.
+In the diagram the median lies between the regression-line slope and the numerical average.
 The reason for the regression-line weighting by size of x is that, as x gets smaller (bigger), the change in y is a bigger (smaller) percentage of y.
 So, the regression compensates for this change in % impact of unit change in y, by weighting y inversely to the direction of change in the percentage change in y.
 This makes the Regression line perfectly fair/neutral mathematically, on a “percentage change” basis, compared to the primitive numerical average or median based on absolute change.
 The Linear Regression technique was an outcome of the development of the calculus and logarithms without which there could have been no scientific or industrial revolution. --Prepared by Robert Blohm after discussion with Howard Illian May 12, 2010.